MV Isle of Islay

+Isle of Islay after her delivery voyage from Turkey.

-MV Isle of Islay is a roll-on/roll-off vehicle and passenger ferry being constructed for use by Caledonian MacBrayne on routes on the west coast of Scotland.
-She is the first of four ferries being built in Turkey for Caledonian Maritime Assets (CMAL), and is expected to be delivered in November 2025 for service on routes linking Islay with Kennacraig on the mainland.
+MV Isle of Islay is a roll-on/roll-off vehicle and passenger ferry constructed for use by Caledonian MacBrayne (CalMac) on routes on the west coast of Scotland.
+She is the first of four ferries being built in Turkey for Caledonian Maritime Assets (CMAL), and has been constructed for service on routes linking Islay with Kennacraig on the mainland.
+She was handed over to CMAL on 15 January 2026, travelled to Scotland via Gibraltar and the Bay of Biscay, and arrived at Inchgreen Quay, Greenock, on 22 February.
+She entered service on the Islay route on 31 March 2026.